Sharda University Admissions 2025

 Solution -The idea of liberalisation refers to reducing government rules and constraints in many sectors of the economy.
 It entails lowering trade obstacles, increasing competition, fostering private sector participation, and enhancing economic openness.

-13. 'Other Backward Class' refers to:
+13. 'Other Backwards Class' refers to:

-Socially and educationally backward class
+The socially and educationally backwards class

 Part of SC, ST